camunda-community-hub/camunda-platform-7-camel/README.md

 # Approach

 This library started as a fork of [Activiti's Apache Camel module](https://github.com/Activiti/Activiti/tree/master/modules/activiti-camel) and we have taken a back-to-basics approach in the migration of the code to camunda BPM.
-What this basically means is that
+What this basically means (among other things) is that, at the moment, instead of providing a CamelBehavior to communicate with Camel, a light-weight CamelService is provided that can be used in ServiceTask expresssions to send data to Camel (see below for examples).

 # Project Structure